Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 ### Clamping

-Clamping is a straightforward anti-windup strategy where the integrator is simply "clamped" to prevent it from exceeding a certain limitation, which is called simple clamping in this article.
-Advanced clamping, on the other hand, is more sophisticated in that it engages only under specific conditions.
+Clamping is a straightforward anti-windup strategy where the integrator is "clamped" to prevent it from exceeding a certain limitation.
+This article presents two implementations that differ based on the logic determining when the integrator clamps.

 ### Simple Clamping

-The simple version of clamping simply stops integrating when `preSat` $\neq$ `postSat`.
-The block diagram of the integrator with the simple clamping method is shown below.
+The "simple" version of clamping stops integrating when `preSat` $\neq$ `postSat`.
+The contents of the `Integrator with anti-windup` block are shown below for this method.

 ```{image} images/anti-windup-simple-clamping.svg
     :align: center
     :width: 70%
 ```

-Here is a Simulink simulation of the no anti-windup and simple clamping.
+The Simulink simulation of tracking a step command introduced earlier is now repeated with simple clamping.
+Results are shown below:

 #### Command Tracking